mal0101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -The 5-firstlines file contains a script that print the 10 first lines of /etc/passwd.
 -The 6-third_line file contains a script that prints the 3rd line of iacta.
 -The 7-file contains a script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+-The 8-cwd_state file contains a script  that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.